Eye Fatigue logo - eye health and vision blog

 Reflecting on Your Eye Health Journey

 Now that we’ve explored the nuances of eye-rubbing and its potential impacts, let’s take a moment to reflect: How do you view this habit now?
 Are you more aware of the small, unconscious acts that can shape your eye health?
-Remember, as the saying goes, “An ounce of prevention is worth a pound of cure.”
+In addition, as the saying goes, “An ounce of prevention is worth a pound of cure.”
 Protecting your vision starts with these minor adjustments.

 Engage with this thought: If you found a tip that resonated with you, which one was it?
-And what’s your plan to implement it today?
+Then, what’s your plan to implement it today?
 Share your thoughts and let these changes mark the start of a healthier habit.

 Is it ever safe to rub my eyes?